garciart/pipeline-demo/05-sonarqube-container/05-sonarqube-container.md

 ## Summary

 In this tutorial, you created a SonarQube container and integrated it into a Jenkins pipeline, allowing you to check code quality each time a change is pushed to the repository.
-Please continue to our [Quality Gates Demo](/06-quality-gates/06-quality-gates.md).
+Please continue to our [Deployment Stage Demo](/06-deployment-stage/README.md).
 Remember, this is only a proof-of-concept demo for a single user; you should not use it for production.